McMillin History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our McMillin research.
 Another 267 words (19 lines of text) covering the years 1775, 1790, 1452, 1454, 1540, 1555, 1670, 1753, 1670, 1745 and 1745 are included under the topic Early McMillin History in all our PDF Extended History products and printed products wherever possible.

 McMillin Spelling Variations

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents McMillin has been spelled MacMillan, MacMullan, MacMullen, McMullen, McMullin, McMullan, McMillan, MacMullin and many more.

 Some of the McMillin family moved to Ireland, but this topic is not covered in this excerpt.
-Another 136 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many settled along the east coast of what would become the United States and Canada.
 As the American War of Independence broke out, those who remained loyal to the crown went north to Canada as United Empire Loyalists.
 The ancestors of all of these hardy Dalriadan-Scottish settlers began to recover their collective history in the 20th century with the advent of the vibrant culture fostered by highland games and Clan societies in North America.
 Highland games, clan societies, and other organizations generated much renewed interest in Scottish heritage in the 20th century.
 The McMillin were among the earliest of the Scottish settlers as immigration passenger lists have shown: